MarciaMagaX/MarciaMagaX/README.md

 Hi there 👋

-✨ Marcia Xavier is an enthusiastic QA Tester ✨
+✨ Marcia Xavier is an enthusiastic Engineer DevOps Junior ✨

 - 🔭 I’m currently working on Could Computing.
 - 🌱 I’m currently working on learning automation in Backstage.